dnc1994/MiniJavaCF/doc/report.md

         | rightValue ',' callList
         ;

-These are expanded to quickly match the corresponding method:
+These are expanded to match the corresponding method quicker:

     statement
         : '{' (statement)* '}'